-Announcing our Small Business Week series on emerging tech, including interviews with small-business owners who are already using that tech
+Our Small Business Week series takes a look at emerging tech, including interviews with the small-business owners who are already using it.

 Our Small Business Week story starts with one of the best technology innovations of all time: the trebuchet.
 A trebuchet—for those who aren’t experts in siege weapons used in medieval warfare—is a catapult that uses rotational acceleration to “sling” projectiles at enemies.